 Mercer works with the Committee and our management team, including our CEO, to identify peer companies for compensation comparison purposes.
 The peer companies are primarily selected based on their industry, degree of business match (i.e., semiconductor or electronics manufacturing), and comparability of revenue size.
 All the peer companies have a Global Industry Classification Standard economic sector classification of Information Technology and an industry classification related to semiconductor or other electronic equipment.
-The companies selected generally fall within a revenue range of approximately 35% to 140% of the size of Micron and have a high degree of business match.
+The companies selected generally fall within a revenue range of approximately 50% to 200% of the size of Micron and have a high degree of business match.
 We believe our custom peer group is comprised of companies that are likely to be our competitors for executive talent.

-Each year we reevaluate the composition of our Compensation Peer Group to ensure that it reflects industry or economic changes that may have occurred during the fiscal year, such as changes in business strategies, operations, revenues, product lines or availability of information.
-For fiscal 2012, the Compensation Peer Group of companies changed from the group used for fiscal 2011, with the removal of Infinion Technologies and STMicroelectronics due to a lack of robust publicly available data.
-As a result of these changes, our Compensation Peer Group for 2012 consisted of: Advanced Micro Devices, Inc., Agilent Technologies, Inc., Applied Materials, Inc., Broadcom Corporation, Marvell Technology Group Ltd, Nvidia Corporation, QUALCOMM Incorporated, SanDisk Corporation, Seagate Technology Plc., Texas Instruments Incorporated and Western Digital Corp.
+Each year the Committee reevaluates the composition of our Compensation Peer Group to ensure that it reflects industry or economic changes that may have occurred during the fiscal year, such as changes in business strategies, operations, revenues, product lines or availability of information.
+For fiscal 2014, the composition of the Compensation Peer Group changed with the addition of three new peers and the removal of three peers, Advanced Micro Devices, Inc., NetApp, Inc., and SanDisk Corporation.
+As a result of these changes, our Compensation Peer Group for fiscal 2014 consisted of: Agilent Technologies, Inc., Applied Materials, Inc., Broadcom Corporation, Corning Incorporated, EMC Corporation, Emerson Electric Co., Flextronics International, Jabil Circuit, Inc., Medtronic Inc., Motorola Solutions, Inc., QUALCOMM Incorporated, Seagate Technology Plc., Symantec Corporation, Texas Instruments Incorporated, Thermo Fisher Scientific Inc. and Western Digital Corp.
 These companies are referred to in the compensation discussion and analysis as the "Compensation Peer Group."

 When collecting and assessing market compensation data we collect data based on job descriptions first.
 This permits the Committee to "match" positions held by our executives with those of other companies and, as described more fully below, deviate from benchmarked data based on the factors described earlier.
-If we are not able to match positions to a reasonable number of companies within the Compensation Peer Group, we look to the rank of the person involved and match ranks, e.g., highest paid Company officer is ranked to the highest paid officer at each company within the Compensation Peer Group.
+If we are not able to match positions to a reasonable number of companies within the Compensation Peer Group, we look to the rank of the person involved and match ranks, e.g., our highest paid officer is ranked to the highest paid officer at each company within the Compensation Peer Group.